TonyFNZ/encrypted-config/README.md

 Output the contents of a file and decrypt any encrypted strings found.
 Encrypted strings must be prefixed with `ENC:` and must not have two on a single line.

-Current user's private key is used for decryption by default. dec.sh must exist in the same folder as dec-file.sh
+Current user's private key is used for decryption by default.

 Usage: `dec-file.sh [-k <pem key file>] <file>`